What Is Fertility Awareness?

 Does Fertility Awareness Help Prevent STDs?

 No. Fertility awareness does not protect against STDs.
-Couples having sex must always use condoms to protect against STDs, even when using another birth control method.
+Couples having sex must always use condoms to protect against STDs, even when using another method of birth control.

 When Should I Call the Doctor?

 Someone who uses fertility awareness should call the doctor if she: